MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/show-queue.md

 To configure the queue position setting:

-1. Sign in Customer Service admin center, and then go to the workstream of the chat widget for which you want to configure the queue setting.
+1. Sign in to the admin center application, and then go to the workstream of the chat widget for which you want to configure the queue setting.

 1. Select **Edit** for the required chat widget, and on the **Chat channel Settings** page, go to the **Behaviors** tab.